adaltas/node-csv-docs/src/md/parse/options/bom.md

 # Option `bom`

-The `bom` option strip the [byte order mark (BOM)](https://en.wikipedia.org/wiki/Byte_order_mark) from the input string or buffer.
+The `bom` option strips the [byte order mark (BOM)](https://en.wikipedia.org/wiki/Byte_order_mark) from the input string or buffer.
 When activated, the BOM is automatically detected and the parsing will occur whether a BOM was found or not.

 It is recommended to always activate this option when working with UTF-8 files.